IntuitDeveloper/intuit-api-docs/docs/use-cases/salesReceipt.md

 ## Sales Receipt

-The APIs related to the Sales Receipt entity allow you to manage Sales Receipts for your customers.
+The APIs related to the Sales Receipt entity allow you to manage Sales Receipts for your customers.\
+A sales receipt is issued after the payment has been received, and the receipt acts as a proof of payment.\
 The Sales Receipt API provides support for create, read, update and delete operations.

 ### Operations for Sales Receipt entity